By Christina Wilson

 Shopping Tip: My favorite canned oysters company is Crown Prince.
 They sell a Natural Smoked Oyster in Olive Oil.
 When purchasing canned oysters, make sure they are BPA-Free.
 Avoid canned oysters that are made with vegetable oils like soybean oil or cottonseed oil.

 Prepping Tip: Add canned oysters as an easy protein source on salads.

-Chia seeds are rich in alpha linolenic acid, a plant-based omega-3 fatty acids, in addition to protein and fiber.
-The fiber found in chia seeds can help fuel beneficial bacteria in the gut microbiome, which play a key role in modulating immune response.
+Chia seeds are rich in alpha-linolenic acid, plant-based omega-3 fatty acids, in addition to protein and fiber.
+The fiber found in chia seeds can help fuel beneficial bacteria in the gut microbiome, which play a key role in modulating the immune response.
 Chia seeds also have a rich micronutrient profile, containing zinc, calcium, magnesium, and iron to name a few.

 Because of all of the nutrients packed into chia seeds, they are powerful agents against inflammation.
 In a randomized control trial of adult males and females, ingestion of chia seeds reduced CRP levels in the blood—a common marker for inflammation.

 Shopping Tip: When purchasing chia seeds, choose a brand that is organic.
 Often chia seeds come in black and white varieties.
 Both are equally nutritious, the color just changes some of the seed’s polyphenol activity.
 I recommend purchasing whole seeds unless they cause digestive issues.
 In that case, you could purchase the ground.